cyverseuk/Documentation/README.md

 For CyverseUK Docker images we will start with a Linux distribution (`FROM` command), ideally the suitable one that provides the smallest base image.
 For CyverseUK images the convention is to specify the tag of the base image too, to provide the user with a completely standard container.
 The instructions to build the image are written in a DockerFile.
-The `LABEL` field provides the image metadata, in CyverseUK software/package`.version`.
+The `LABEL` field provides the image metadata, in CyverseUK software/package`.version` (note that we are *not* currently respecting the guidelineof prefixing each label key with the reverse DNS notation of the cyverse domain).
+A list of labels can be retrieved with ```docker inspect <image_name>```.
 The `USER` will be `root` by default for CyverseUK Docker images.
 The `RUN` instruction executes the following commands installing the wanted software and all its dependencies.
 As suggested by the official Docker documentation, the best practice is to write all the commands in the same `RUN` instruction (this is also true for any other instruction) separated by `&&`, to keep the number of layers to a minimum.
 Note that the building process is NOT interactive and the user is not able to answer the prompt, so use `-y` or `-yy` to run `apt-get update` and `apt-get install`.
 It is also possible to set `ARG DEBIAN_FRONTEND=noninteractive` to disable the prompt (`ARG` instruction set a variable _just_ at build time).
 The `WORKDIR` instruction sets the working directory (`/data/` for my images).